Dustyroom/flat-kit-doc/index.md

 **Main settings** are the following.

 - _Edge Color_ lets you choose the color of the outline.
 - _Thickness_ makes the outline thicker or thinner.
 It controls how wide or narrow the line of the outline is.
+- _Resolution Invariant_ if enabled, the line width will stay constant regardless of the rendering resolution.
+However, some of the lines may appear blurry.
 - _Use Depth_ enables or disables taking the scene's depth data into calculating the outlines.
 This parameter outlines the outer contour of the objects with depth threshold control.
 - _Use Normals_ creates outlines for “inner” parts of the objects, meaning, for those that are inside the boundaries of the object, for every given camera perspective.
 The effect depends on the geometry of an object.
 So, having proper normals here is important.
 There is a Normals Threshold control.
 It's discussed a bit more a little further down.
 - _Use Color_ enables or disables taking all color difference data on the scene when calculating the outlines.
 This feature is URP only.